perlun/dotfiles/README.md

 You can find the keymap in this repo, in the `US-with-Swedish.keylayout` file.
 For detailed instructions on how to use it, please refer to [this](http://superuser.com/a/665726/59111) link.

 (*Note*: I didn't copy the file to either of the recommended locations; instead, I symlinked it to `/Library/Keyboard Layouts`.)

+*Eventually, I skipped this one and use a plain US layout instead.
+I've set up my Caps Lock key as a fast-switcher between US and Swedish keyboard*